 My Safavieh rug currently graces my office floor, where it adds some much-needed hygge and insulation.
 The main downsides are that office chair wheels don’t roll on this chunky ridged rug and it needs a pretty high power vacuum for a good clean.
 For smaller rugs, you could hang them outside and beat them; for larger rugs, they’re way too heavy for this.

-• Rugs made with some natural and synthetic materials
+- Rugs made with some natural, recycled synthetic, and virgin synthetic materials

 VivaTerra has been around since 2004 and offers contemporary and traditional eco-friendly home décor products.
 Some products are more sustainable than others, though, so check rug listings carefully.